-f) Liquid fill connections for all systems shall be equipped with vapor-tight caps:

-g) Pressure/vacuum (PV) vent valves shall be installed on the storage tank vent pipes.
-The pressure specifications for PV vent valves s be: a positive pressure setting of 2.5 to 6.0 inches of water and a negative pressure setting of 6.0 to 10.0 inches of water.
-The total leak rate of all PV valves at an affected facility, including connections, shall not exceed 0.17 cubic foot per hour at a pressure of 2.0 inches of water and 0.63 cubic foot hour at a vacuum of 4 inches of water:

-h) The vapor balance system shall be capable of meeting the static pressure performance requirement of the following equation:

-$Pf = 2e^{-500.887/v}$
+- f) Liquid fill connections for all systems shall be equipped with vapor-tight caps; - g) Pressure/vacuum (PV) vent valves shall be installed on the storage tank vent pipes.
+The pressure specifications for PV vent valves shall be: a positive pressure setting of 2.5 to 6.0 inches of water and a negative pressure setting of 6.0 to 10.0 inches of water.
+The total leak rate of all PV vent valves at an affected facility, including connections, shall not exceed 0.17 cubic foot per hour at a pressure of 2.0 inches of water and 0.63 cubic foot per hour at a vacuum of 4 inches of water; - h) The vapor balance system shall be capable of meeting the static pressure performance requirement of the following equation: $Pf = 2e^{-500.887/v}$ v = Total ullage affected by the test, gallons.